jquintozamora/react-taxonomypicker/README.md

 # react-taxonomypicker
 Office 365 / SharePoint Taxonomy Picker built in React and TypeScript

+## Requirements
+- Promise - be sure it has been polyfilled for IE.

 ## Supported scenarios
 - SharePoint Web Part using Script Editor or Content Editor Web Part